ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 * Connect to your server’s IPMI IP address for server management or rescue needs.

 ## What if I cannot connect to the SSL or IPsec VPN endpoint of my choice?
-Geographic redundancy exists to allow access into your private network from anywhere in the world you choose to connect from.
-If one location does not connect, try using a different data center.
+Geographic redundancy exists to allow access into your private network from anywhere in the world that you choose to connect from.
+If one location does not connect, you can open an IBM Support ticket for more information, or you can use a different data center during the interruption.

 ## Does the SSL VPN also perform IPsec or other VPN protocols?
 {:#does-ssl-vpn-perform-pptp-ipsed-vpn-protocols}